aguzel/aguzel2.github.io/index.md

 In this project, A* graph-traversal and path search algorithm is implemented in C++.
 While this course does not provide any requisite for the project, I implement it in C++ to improve my C++ skills.
-So, this project is both my learning from Algorithms course as well as my Udacity C++ developer's course conjuction.
+So, this project is both my learning from Algorithms course as well as my Udacity C++ developer's course conjunction.
 My implementation was different than Udacity's solution, however there was no difference in the solution for both codes.

 ![image](https://user-images.githubusercontent.com/46696280/154197590-64d20a24-4fea-4761-b751-dd7f3b29b751.png)